Richard Cook (journalist): Career

 Cook was the UK jazz catalogue manager for PolyGram (1992–97) and also produced albums by the trumpeter Guy Barker.
-During his spell at PolyGram, Cook launched the short-lived 'Redial' re-issue line of classic British jazz albums.
-In 2002, he was responsible for issuing a 10 CD limited-edition set by the American avant-garde pianist Cecil Taylor of 1990 recordings, 2 Ts for a Lovely T, on the Codanza label.
+During his spell at PolyGram, Cook launched the short-lived "Redial" re-issue line of classic British jazz albums.
+In 2002, he was responsible for issuing a 10-CD limited-edition set by the American avant-garde pianist Cecil Taylor of 1990 recordings, 2 Ts for a Lovely T, on the Codanza label.

+Death

 Cook died from bowel and liver cancer on 25 August 2007, aged 50, in London, a year after diagnosis.